 This lab includes the following topics:

-Ø IGRP packet/message types;
+Ø IGRP packet/message

 Ø EIGRP terminologies;